Abdulhadi5692HDI/BIGTEXT/README.md

 > There will be nor or either be surport for Windows

-For Help and Examples: See the WIKI
+For Help and Examples: See the <a href="https://github.com/Abdulhadi5692HDI/BIGTEXT/wiki">WIKi</a>